 Analytics overview

-How Nimriz logs click data, the seven analytics sub-pages, privacy modes, and how realtime differs from reporting.
+How Nimriz logs click data, privacy modes, sanitized referrers, unique clicks, and realtime versus reporting.

 How Nimriz collects analytics data

-Every time a visitor clicks one of your short links, the Nimriz edge captures a click event before issuing the redirect.
-This event flows through two layers:
+Every time a visitor clicks one of your short links, the Nimriz edge captures a privacy-aware click event before issuing the redirect.
+That event can flow through several layers:

-2. Reporting rollups (Postgres)-scheduled sync jobs aggregate Nimriz's analytics store events into rollup tables.
-This is what your dashboard charts, totals, and breakdowns read.
+- Reporting rollups: scheduled sync jobs aggregate analytics events into Postgres rollup tables.
+Dashboard charts, totals, and breakdowns read from these rollups.

-• Dashboard reports (charts, link totals) update on a schedule and lag by a few minutes.
+- Dashboard reports update on a schedule and may lag by a few minutes.

-• The clicks count on a link updates on sync cycles, not instantly per click.
+clickscount on a link updates on sync cycles, not instantly per click. - Exports and warehouse workflows use the documented privacy-safe data contract, not browser cookie preferences.

 Privacy modes